 If you have not been contacted with your results AFTER 3 days, you can call the hospital for results at 618-826-4581 ext 1349 Monday-Friday 7a-3p and ext.
 1235 after hours and on weekends.

 You are presumed positive until you are contacted with your results.

-A negative test does not necessarily indicate the patient is able to return to work.
-Patients should follow up with employer for further direction.
+A negative test does not necessarily indicate the patient is able to resume normal activities.
+Patients should follow up with employers for further direction.

 You will be contacted by one of our nurses if

 If you need a copy of your COVID-19 Results you can:

 Request a copy of results from Memorial Hospital, call 618-826-4581 ext.
 1241 or 1247.